wooorm/textom/Readme.md

 '' + root; // "Dogs & Cats."
 ```

-(Re)sets and returns the internal value of a Text with the stringified version of the given value.
+(Re)sets and returns the internal value of the context object with the stringified version of the given value.

 ##### TextOM\.Text#split(position)
 ```js